-Yoruba girls are beautiful and bountifully endowed; apart from that there are many interesting thing about them.
+Yoruba girls are beautiful and bountifully endowed; apart from that, there are many interesting things about them.
 There are several stuffs you ought to understand about Yoruba women if you wish to marry them; this could at least prepare your mind on what to expect in the marriage.

 Yoruba traditional wedding is separated into different stages.
 For those who have the intention of marrying a Yoruba woman, here is how to go about it.

 The families of the girl and boy meet long before an engagement ceremony is planned.
 The groom-to-be visits the family of the girl in the company of his father and other family members.
 The occasion is an informal introduction without elaborate ceremony but a cordial ambience to know each other.
 The groom and his family present some tubers of yam and a few bottles of wine; the family of the bride entertained the visitors with a simple meal.
 From some families during the introductions, they may discuss a little about the traditional wedding ceremony and when it would take place.

 The traditional engagement is one crucial stage of Yoruba traditional wedding ceremony and here is how to go about it; a master of ceremony is contracted called the Alaga ijoko which means the traditional master of ceremony.
 The master of ceremony could be a member of the bride’s family or an outsider.
 The Alaga Ijoko is usually a woman and her duty is to properly officiate and coordinate the proceeding of the marriage.